-- Levy

-- Received Certificate of Estimated Property Tax Revenue.
-Will prepare ord to introduce at 5/9 Council meeting

-- LeanOhio

-- o Lean & Six Sigma training

-- Earned camo belt for six sigma.
-Have half the training for green belt would only have to attend 2nd week.
-No desire but helps gauge training level.

-- Training to eliminate and have best of the best processes

-- Insurance

 - o Bonds vs. Crime Insurance

 - Jennell bond not renewing

-- Personal Vehicles
+- o Personal Vehicles

 - Review Insurance questions

 - Sovereign Immunity

 - 5-year Budget

 - Finishing handbook and EOP, then 5-year budget next priority.

 - Tax Exempt

 - o 2015 Property acquisition purchased 6/29/15

-- o Need to wait one year to apply for tax exempt status
+- Need to wait one year to apply for tax exempt status

 - Dual Signature Authorization Bank

-- o Transfers at bank will now require dual signatures
+- Transfers at bank will now require dual signatures

 - o Fiscal Auditor will forward follow up action items to Fiscal Officer

 - Bell Road Project

-- o Reviewed costs
+- Reviewed costs

 - Engineer to meet with ODOT supervisor this week

 - Permissive Tax

-- o Fiscal Officer to contact state to get information for better understanding
+- Fiscal Officer to contact state to get information for better understanding

 - o How is distribution made

-- What is the difference between what we get and what the county is holding
+- o What is the difference between what we get and what the county is holding

-- What is the process if we want to increase it?
+- o What is the process if we want to increase it?

 - Homestead and Rollback

-- Fiscal Officer to forward information to committee for better understanding
+- o Fiscal Officer to forward information to committee for better understanding